Mmarzex/kubelab/README.md

 Grab a bite to eat, come back in 15 minutes, and ansible should be done creating the cluster, showing a `PLAY RECAP` indicating no failures.

+If everything worked, you should be able to visit `traefik.yourdomain.example.com` in your web-browser.
+It should automatically forward to HTTPS, and use a new certificate issued by Lets Encrypt.
+This same certificate will apply to any subdomain `*.yourdomain.example.com` and will automatically renew.

 ## Access kubernetes